What excites you about working at BNY Mellon?

 What does Black History Month mean to you?

-Tell us how you’re living our ‘courage to lead’ value at BNY Mellon.
+Tell us how you’re living our Strength in Diversity value at BNY Mellon.

 I am dedicated to furthering the company’s commitment to diversity and inclusion through my work with our E/BRGs, and in 2019 I was honored to be selected a BNY Mellon Diversity & Inclusion Champion.
 The ‘strength in diversity’ value calls on us to ‘invest in each other’s success,’ and I live this value by empowering our E/BRG members with the tools, resources and best practices to help them succeed both in and out of the workplace.
 Externally, I partner with the Junior Achievement of New York and PENCIL organizations to provide career guidance to students from diverse backgrounds.
 My hope is to empower these individuals through guidance and representation— seeing someone that looks like you and is excelling can do wonders for what you deem to be possible.